 More Health Benefits of Oregano Oil

-- Potent anti-oxidant capacity — Through neutralizing free-radicals, oregano oil helps us slow the process of cellular deterioration, thus slowing the process of aging.
+- Potent antioxidant capacity – through neutralizing free-radicals, oregano oil slows the process of cellular deterioration, thus slowing the process of aging

-- Digestive aid — Stimulates the flow of bile in the digestive organs
+- Promotes digestion by stimulating the flow of bile in the digestive organs

-- Holds anti-bacterial properties — This essential oil fights common bacterial infections, including urinary tract infections, skin infections and even food poisoning.
-A recent study on the antibacterial qualities of multiple essential oils found that both oregano and thyme oils showed the strongest levels of antibacterial activity.
+A recent study on the activity of multiple essential oils against harmful organisms found that both oregano and thyme oils showed the strongest activity.

-- Inhibition of the growth of enteric organisms .
+Oregano oil might help discourage the growth of enteric organisms.
 A 6-weeks study on individuals with organisms found that supplementation with 600 mg of oregano oil daily led to a complete disappearance of the harmful organisms.
 It may also protect us against a wide variety of infiltration within the body, as well as the physical environment.
-This includes round worms, tape worms, bed bugs, lice, fleas and mosquitoes.
+This includes round worms, tapeworms, bed bugs, lice, fleas, and mosquitoes.

 I have used oregano oil for many different things over the years and highly recommend you keep some in your natural medicine cabinet.
 When researching oil of oregano products to buy, be sure to look at the amount of Carvacrol it contains, and also try to buy organic when possible.
-This is the oil of oregano product that I personally use and recommend for everyone.
+Oregatrex™ is the oregano oil product that I use and recommend for everyone.